-As achieving these impacts can take a lot of time and therefore is difficult to measure, they set immediate and mid-term outcomes they would like to achieve, and which would ensure they reach their ultimate impact goals.
+As achieving these impacts can take a lot of time and therefore is difficult to measure, they set immediate and mid-term outcomes they would like to achieve, and which would indicate they are on track to reach their ultimate impact goals.

-In order to make sure they reach these outcomes, they connected farmers and demand points by receiving the food supplies from farmers then distribute them to demand points.
-These food supplies then will be cooked by local people, that will distribute the cooked-food to urban poor.
+In order to make sure they reach these outcomes, they connected farmers and demand points by receiving the food supplies from farmers then distributing them to demand points.
+These food supplies were then cooked by local people, who also distributed the cooked food to the urban poor.

-From these activities, they will be able to see number of farmers that are able to sell via Peduli Pangan, details of those supplies, and how these farmers’ sales are increased.
-Besides that, they will be able to measure number of demand points that are able to receive food supplies, number of urban poor that received the cooked-food, and how these urban poor daily intake increased.
+From these activities, they were able to record the number of farmers who were able to sell via Peduli Pangan, details of those supplies, and how these farmers’ sales increased.
+In addition, they were also able to measure the number of demand points that received food supplies, the number of urban poor who received the cooked food, and how these urban poor’s daily intake increased.
 So even though they could not measure the impact, they could track these goal outputs and outcomes to get an idea about how the project was progressing and how likely were they to reach their impact goals.

 How can the Theory of Change help you?

-Defining your ToC can also clarify the underlying assumptions throughout your project.
+Defining your ToC can also help you clarify the underlying assumptions in your project.
 It helps you to figure out what are the supporting evidences you need to find for each stage that could be used to measure and ensure that your actions are on the right track to deliver the goals you are expecting.

-Based on IRIS+, which has been used by impact investors to measure and manage their impact, a TOC can do that, because it will require you to:
+Based on IRIS+, which has been used by impact investors to measure and manage their impact, a TOC can do that, because it requires you to:

 - Describe the problem that you want to solve